MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-language-define-schemas.md

 // 3.
 Create a database symbol named "mydb" and include the previously defined symbols. var mydb = new DatabaseSymbol("mydb", shapes, tallshapes, shortshapes);

 // 4.
+Add the database symbol to the global state and set it as the default database.
-Add the database symbol to the global state. var globalsWithMyDb = GlobalState.Default.WithDatabase(mydb);
+//    A cluster symbol is also created to contain the database, and that cluster is set as the default. var globalsWithMyDb = GlobalState.Default.WithDatabase(mydb);

 // 5.
 Use the schemas to parse and perform semantic analysis on the query.